 Fine Resolution.
 The vertical scale readout displays the actual volts/division setting while in the fine resolution setting.
-Changing the setting to coarse does not change the vertical scale until the Scale control is adjusted.
+Changing the setting to coarse does not change the vertical scale until the Vertical Scale control is adjusted.

 Remove Waveform.
 To remove a waveform from the display, push a channel menu front panel button.
-For example, push the Channel 1 button to display or remove the channel 1 waveform.
+For example, push the 1 (channel 1 menu) button to display or remove the channel 1 waveform.